 If you’ve got businesses which have more than one activity within them, perhaps a pub which sells food, then you need to look at the turnover within that business to determine which is the predominant activity, and then apply the flat rate scheme for that activity.

 One special category relates to low-cost traders.
-So if your costs of your business are below £250 a quarter, then you may need to apply to special low-cost rate, which is 16.5%.
+If your costs of your business are below £250 a quarter, then you may need to apply to special low-cost rate, which is 16.5%.
 This would apply for people like management consultants for instance where essentially most of their costs are negligible, but their output is all standard rated.

 Who can use the scheme?

 The flat rate scheme is purely voluntary.
-It’s available if you want to opt into it or not if you don’t.

-To join the scheme, a business must complete form VAT 600FRS.1 Once HMRC approves the application, the FRS can generally be used from the start of the next VAT period – unless HMRC accept there is a good reason to start earlier.
-In order to join the FRS:
+To join the scheme, a business must complete form VAT 600FRS.1 Once HMRC approves the application, the flat rate scheme can generally be used from the start of the next VAT period unless HMRC accept there is a good reason to start earlier.

-The business must be making taxable supplies, and therefore be eligible to register for VAT.
-Businesses only making exempt supplies are therefore excluded.
+- The business must be making taxable supplies, and therefore be eligible to register for VAT.
+Businesses making only exempt supplies are therefore excluded.

 - The business cannot be associated with another business.